Office: Kimbrough 466

 Professor of Music

 Dr. Lori Wiest is Professor of Music at Washington State University in Pullman, Washington where she is Director of Choral Activities and the conductor of the WSU Concert Choir and Madrigal Chamber Singers.
 She teaches Choral Conducting and graduate courses in Choral History/Literature and Choral Conducting.
-Currently, Dr. Wiest also serves as Associate Dean of the College of Arts and Sciences and previously served as the Interim Chair of the Department of Foreign Languages and Cultures and has served as the Associate Dean of the WSU Graduate School and is the president of Washington American Choral Directors Association in the summer of 2013 and assumed the role of vice president (2013-2015).
+Currently, Dr. Wiest also serves as Associate Dean of the College of Arts and Sciences and previously served as the Interim Chair of the Department of Foreign Languages and Cultures and has served as the Associate Dean of the WSU Graduate School.
+She completed the leadership role of president of Washington American Choral Directors Association in the summer of 2013 and assumed the role of vice president (2013-2015).
 Prior to her present position, Dr. Wiest taught Music Theory at Mesa Community College in Arizona and at University of Arizona and served as the conductor of the Spokane Symphony Chorale for 12 years.

 In 1990, Dr. Wiest received the Doctor of Musical Arts in Choral Conducting and Music Theory from the University of Arizona, the Master of Music in Choral Music from Arizona State University in 1986, and the Bachelor of Science in Music Education and Piano Performance from North Dakota State University in 1984.
 She has sung with conductors Robert Shaw, Charles Dutoit, Maurice Skones, Douglas McEwen, and Edwin Fissinger.